Drifting Cowboys: History

 Hank Williams formed the original Drifting Cowboys band between 1937 and 1938 in Montgomery, Alabama.
 The name was derived from Williams' love of Western films, with him and the band wearing cowboy hats and boots.
 The original line-up consisted of Braxton Schuffert (guitar), Freddie Beach (fiddle), and the comedian Smith "Hezzy" Adair.
 The youngest member of the band was thirteen-year-old steel guitar player James E. Porter.
 During the 1930s, the Drifting Cowboys varied from one show to another, with members playing a few shows before leaving and being replaced.
 In 1944, Don Helms joined the band playing the steel guitar, and Sammy Pruett on guitar, however both left the band after a year.

 When Williams signed with Sterling Records, he formed a new band: R.D Norred (steel guitar), Joe Pennington (guitar), Herbert "Lum" York (bass) and Winston Todd (guitar).
 Hank and Audrey Williams requested a loan to buy the band matching outfits that they wore on performances.
-The band was renewed by Williams for his first appearance on the Louisiana Hayride in 1948, with Bob McNett (guitar), "Lum" York (bass), Tony Francini (fiddle), Felton Pruett (steel guitar) and Dent Holmes (guitar).
+The band was renewed by Williams for his first appearance on the Louisiana Hayride in 1948, with Bob McNett (guitar), "Lum" York (bass), Tony Francini (fiddle), Felton Pruett (steel guitar) and Clent Holmes (guitar).

 For his June 1949 debut at the Grand Ole Opry, Williams formed the most famous version of the Drifting Cowboys: Bob McNett (guitar), Hillous Butrum (bass), Jerry Rivers (fiddle) and Don Helms (steel guitar).
 Until 1950, Williams' songs were recorded with session musicians, with the label crediting the backing to the Drifting Cowboys Band.
 In 1950, McNett and Butrum left the band, being replaced by Sammy Pruett and Cedric Rainwater.
 In 1951, before undergoing back surgery and not knowing how long he would be unable to tour, Williams disbanded the group.
 During 1952, he was not backed by the Drifting Cowboys.
-After his death, the band was used for a short time by Ray Price.
+After his death, the band was used for a short time by Ray Price, until Price rebuilt his backing band in 1953 as the Cherokee Cowboys.
 Band members would later tour as the Drifting Cowboys for several years.